riboviz/example-datasets/README.md

   * .gff files that describe the CDS/ORF position within the fasta file
 * .fasta files of contaminants to exclude (rRNA, tRNA, etc)
 * if needed, a specialized A-site displacement length file `asite_disp_length.txt` (see [riboviz configuration documentation](https://github.com/riboviz/riboviz/blob/master/docs/user/prep-riboviz-config.md)).
 For example, for _E. coli_ bacteria,  [Escherichia_coli_asite_disp_length.txt](/bacteria/escherichia/annotations/Escherichia_coli_asite_disp_length.txt)
+* on request, additional metadata for analysis such as tRNA counts.
+These are currently poorly documented, see [riboviz#169](https://github.com/riboviz/riboviz/issues/169), so start an issue ticket to ask about those.

 Generally, the transcriptome fasta/gff files and contaminant fasta files would be referred to by multiple config.yaml files in the same species.